 The Organization has a revolving line-of-credit with Rockland Trust with a borrowing limit of \$150,000.
 The line is secured by substantially all assets of the Organization.
-The line bears interest at 4.25%.
-As of December 31, 2015, there was no balance outstanding under the line.
+As of December 31 2017 and 2016, the applicable interest rate was 4.75% and there was no outstanding balance.

-NOTE 7 NOTES PAYABLE AND LOAN ACQUISITION COSTS
+NOTE 7 NOTE PAYABLE